mahirminhajk/c-lab/README.md

                                               7 4
                                               4
 9. Display the short form of a string.
-E.g. Computer Science : CS 10.Find the currency denomination of a given amount.
+E.g. Computer Science : CS
+10. Find the currency denomination of a given amount.
 11.Find the Armstrong numbers within a given range.
 12.Find the factorial of a number using recursion 13.Check for palindrome string.